pablobernabeu/Data-is-present/README.md

 In these coding meet-ups, participants collaborate to create reproducible documents (e.g., [R Markdown](https://rmarkdown.rstudio.com/)) or data dashboards (e.g., [R Shiny](https://shiny.rstudio.com/)) from any open-access data they choose.

-*Prerequisites:* Basic knowledge of dashboard development, and laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed.
+*Prerequisites:* Basic knowledge of dashboard development.

-*Recommended preparation:* Familiarity with the relevant links herein; possibly also, having an idea about data and you'd like to work with and the kind of document or dashboard you want to create.
+*Recommended preparation:* Familiarity with the development of reproducible documents or dashboards; an idea about the data you'd like to work with and the kind of document or dashboard you want to create.

 - **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc.